bbauska/Anti-Project2025/anti.md

 loans and grants paid to ineligible entities,”5 which represented more than half of all funds spent through the program.
 Although PPP worked through private lenders and as a result experienced relatively less fraud than EIDL experienced, it is estimated “that at least 70,000 [PPP] loans were potentially fraudulent.”
-[Department of Commerce, Project 2025, accessed 6/24/24] Obstruction of Congressional Oversight and Balance of Powers Project 2025 outlines that the administration can manipulate the Federal Vacancies Reform Act to install political appointees in key agency leadership positions across the federal government.
+[Department of Commerce, Project 2025, accessed 6/24/24]</p>

+<h3>Obstruction of Congressional Oversight and Balance of Powers</h3>

+<p>Project 2025 outlines that the administration can manipulate the Federal Vacancies Reform Act to
+install political appointees in key agency leadership positions across the federal government.
 The practical effect of this gambit is to enable politically loyal personnel to carry out official agency business, all without being subjected to the lengthy, and potentially embarrassing, Senate confirmation process.
 [“The Blueprint.”
-American Prospect]
+American Prospect]</p>

-“At the highest level, PPO is tasked with long-term, strategic workforce development.
-The “billets” of political appointments are of immense importance in credentialing and training future leaders.
+<p>“At the highest level, PPO is tasked with long-term, strategic workforce development.
+The “billets” of
+political appointments are of immense importance in credentialing and training future leaders.
 In addition, whatever one’s view of the constitutionality of various civil service rules (for example, the Federal Vacancies Reform Act of 19986) might be, it is necessary to ensure that departments and agencies have robust cadres of political staff just below senior levels in the event of unexpected vacancies.”
-[White House Office, Project 2025, accessed 6/24/24]
+[White House Office, Project 2025, accessed 6/24/24]</p>

-Project 2025 seeks to short-circuit congressional oversight of the Department of Homeland Security by establishing greater presidential control over communications between the agency and committees of jurisdictions with congress, with the apparent aim of controlling the flow of information that members of Congress and their staff receive.Specifically, it calls for the president to
+<p>Project 2025 seeks to short-circuit congressional oversight of the Department of Homeland
+Security by establishing greater presidential control over communications between the agency and committees of jurisdictions with congress, with the apparent aim of controlling the flow of information that members of Congress and their staff receive.Specifically, it calls for the president to demand that only one committee in each chamber serve as an authorizing committee.

-16
-demand that only one committee in each chamber serve as an authorizing committee.
 If congressional leadership refuses to accept this arrangement, then it recommends that the agency’s Office of Legislative Affairs select one and restrict its communications to only that committee.
 “Only political appointees in OLA